stand-art/jaxn/Specification.md

 Single-line comments may not contain additional control characters.
 A single-line comment ends at either the end of the line, or at the end of  input, whichever is encountered first.

 Block comments do not nest.
-In other words, occurrences of `/*` within a block comment are not interpreted as anyhting else other than part of the comment.
+In other words, occurrences of `/*` within a block comment are not interpreted as anything else other than part of the comment.

 ## Numbers